MID-CITIES TEEN BOOK FEST • OCTOBER 16, 2020

 Lamar Giles writes for teens and adults across multiple genres, with work appearing on numerous 'Best Of' lists every year.
 He is the author of the acclaimed novels Fake ID, Endangered, Overturned, and Spin, a 2020 Lone Star Reading List selection.
-Lamar's latest novel, Not So Pure and Simple, a contemporary and eye-opening novel that spotlights societal pressures and confronts toxic masculinity.
+Lamar's latest novel, Not So Pure and Simple, is a contemporary and eye-opening novel that spotlights societal pressures and confronts toxic masculinity.
 He is also a founding member of We Need Diverse Books and resides in Virginia with his wife.
 Lamar is represented by The Booking Biz.

 Amber Elby is the author of three novels based on Shakespeare's plays: Cauldron's Bubble, Double Double Toil, and Trouble Fires Burn.
 She was born in Grand Ledge, Michigan but spent much of her childhood in the United Kingdom.
 She studied Creative Writing at Michigan State University’s Honors College before earning her Master of Fine Arts degree in Screenwriting at the University of Texas at Austin.
 She enjoys watching Shakespearean performances with her husband and two daughters and divides her time between teaching at Austin Community College, traveling, and getting lost in imaginary worlds.